Hiroshi Matsumoto (engineer)

-His research has centered on plasma in the geomagnetosphere and cosmosphere.
+His research centered on plasma in the geomagnetosphere and cosmosphere.
 He developed the KEMPO (Kyoto university ElectroMagnetic Particle) code to reproduce the dynamics of the physical processes of space plasma.
-He led the plasma wave Geotail observations, and has helped elucidate mechanisms of excitation, such as electrostatic solitary waves.
-He has also worked on studies for the practical application of microwave power transmission in space.
+He led the plasma wave Geotail observations, and helped elucidate mechanisms of excitation, such as electrostatic solitary waves.
+He also worked on studies for the practical application of microwave power transmission in space.
+Matsumoto died on June 15, 2025, at the age of 82.